Teradata/teddy_ingestion/readme.md

 The relevant data has been exported as flat CSV files as follows:
 * Local Server: Four separate CSV files with identical structure contain the data from the online store.
     - These files can be found in this repository in the ./data directory.
-* Google Cloud Block Storage: Two csv files have been extracted from the transactional system.
+* Google Cloud Storage: Two csv files have been extracted from the transactional system.
 These file contain the information about customers visits.
     - These files can be found in google cloud storage at the following URLs.
         - https://storage.googleapis.com/clearscape_analytics_demo_data/DEMO_TVUG_TPT_NOS/visits.csv
         - https://storage.googleapis.com/clearscape_analytics_demo_data/DEMO_TVUG_TPT_NOS/visit_products.csv